x-atlas-consortia/ubkg-docs/docs/glossary/index.md

 ## Concept Unique Identifier (CUI)
 A unique identifier for a **_concept_** in the UBKG.
 A CUI can be cross-referenced by **_codes_** from many **_ontologies_**, allowing for associations between entities in different ontologies.

 For example, the CUI for the concept of _methanol_ in UMLS is cross-referenced by codes in a number of ontologies and vocabularies, such as SNOMED_CT and NCI.
-The use of the CUI allows for questions such as “How many different ways do all of the ontologies in the UBKG refer to methanol?”
+The use of the CUI allows for questions such as “How many  ways do all the ontologies in the UBKG refer to methanol?”
 As the following illustration shows, a knowledge graph can reveal that terms from different ontologies include “methanol”, “Methyl Alcohol”, and “METHYL ALCOHOL”.

 ![image](https://user-images.githubusercontent.com/10928372/202924294-9b232793-ae36-4fdd-8363-44a2ddedbe3e.png)

-_How do all of the ontologies in the UBKG refer to “methanol”?_
+_How do all the ontologies in the UBKG refer to “methanol”?_

 ## Cross-reference
 A link between a **_concept_** in one **_ontology_** and a concept in another.
 Cross-references can be described in one of two ways: